SHOWS AND TICKETS

 AND reset dates

-Ben Platt, currently starring on Broadway in Dear Evan Hansen, will host the ninth annual Jimmy Awards ceremony.
 The Jimmys are also known as the National High School Musical Theatre Awards.
-Over 70 high school students from across the United States will compete for the Jimmy for best performance by an actor and actress at this presentation.
-The talent showcase will feature ensemble as well as solo performances.
+Over 70 high school students from across the United States compete for the Jimmy for best performance by an actor and actress at this presentation.
+The talent showcase features ensemble as well as solo performances.

 Amateur Night at the Apollo is live entertainment with a history.
 This weekly talent competition began in 1934 and within months became a leading showcase for emerging performers.
 Among its early winners was a 15-year-old Ella Fitzgerald.
 Since then the series has launched the careers of James Brown, Stevie Wonder, Michael Jackson, and Lauryn Hill.